GabeScott/standard-works-vault/General Conference/1981 October - “My Specialty Is Mercy”.md

 # “My Specialty Is Mercy”

-*By Marion D. Hanks - Of the First Quorum of the Seventy*
+By Elder Marion D. Hanks - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1981 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1981/10/my-specialty-is-mercy?lang=eng)

 My theme today is mercy.
-The poet wrote that mercy is “twice blest; / It bless[es] him that gives and him that takes,” and added that “earthly power doth then show likest God’s / When mercy seasons justice.”
-(Merchant of Venice, act 4, sc.
+The poet wrote that mercy is “twice blest; / It bless\[es\] him that gives and him that takes,” and added that “earthly power doth then show likest God’s / When mercy seasons justice.” (*Merchant of Venice,* act 4, sc.
 1, lines 186–87, 96–97.)

 I am sure that everyone within sound of my voice today is in favor of mercy.
 But mercy merely as a principle, impersonal mercy, is no more useful or virtuous than impersonal faith or impersonal repentance or impersonal love.